tranlv/cloud-computing-specialization/README.md

 ---
 The repo contains implementation of Distributed sytem's gossip-style membership protocol.

-The project is the first project from University of Illinois at Urbana-Champaign' [cloud computing specialization](https://www.coursera.org/specializations/cloud-computing)
+The project is the first project of University of Illinois at Urbana-Champaign' [cloud computing specialization](https://www.coursera.org/specializations/cloud-computing)

 Project Specification
 ---